-Homogenization methods aim at replacing a PDE with highly oscillatory coefficients by an effective PDE with smoother coefficients, whose solution still captures the "mean-field" behavior of the true oscillatory solution.
+Homogenization methods aim at replacing a PDE with highly oscillatory coefficients by an effective PDE with smoother coefficients, whose solution captures the averaged behavior of the true oscillatory solution.
 The effective determination of the homogenized PDE is however not trivial (especially in the nonlinear or/and stochastic cases).
 Numerical approximations of the solution of the homogenized PDE is the heart of numerical homogenization.

 Homogenization methods are used in many application fields.
-The two applications we are specifically interested in are material sciences (in particular the determination of macroscopic constitutive laws for rubber starting from polymer-chain networks) and in nuclear waste storage (in particular the evolution of nuclear wastes in complex storage devices).
-People involved are primarily A. Gloria, T. Goudon, and S. Krell.
+The two applications we are specifically interested in are material sciences (in particular the determination of macroscopic constitutive laws for rubber starting from polymer-chain networks) and nuclear waste storage (in particular the evolution of nuclear wastes in complex storage devices).